doterik/FastSearchLibrary/FastSearchLibrary/README.md

  `lock` keyword as you can see in example above or use thread safe collection from `System.Collections.Concurrent` namespace.

  ### Extended opportunities
    There are 2 additional parameters that one can set.
-These are `handlerOption` and `suppressOperationCanceledException`.
+These are `handlerOption` and `allowOperationCanceledException`.
    `ExecuteHandlers handlerOption` parameter represents instance of `ExecuteHandlers` enumeration that specifies where FilesFound event handlers are executed:
    * `InCurrentTask` value means that `FileFound` event handlers will be executed in that task where files were found.